jparkington/Electric-Brew/README.md

 A key insight from this analysis is the strong positive correlation of **0.846** between kWh and total cost.
 This correlation, while indicative of a general trend where increased energy usage leads to higher costs, also reveals the intricacies of this relationship due to the static rates from CMP, suppliers, and Ampion.
 The pattern-driven, striated nature observed in the scatter plot underscores that the cost dynamics are not simply linear but are influenced by these structured rate tiers.

-These insights are instrumental for Austin Street Brewery.
-They suggest a huge opportunity for strategic operational adjustments, specifically targeting periods where high energy usage does not proportionally equate to high costs.
+These insights suggest a huge opportunity for strategic operational adjustments, specifically targeting periods where high energy usage does not proportionally equate to high costs.
 Identifying these cost-efficient periods, possibly due to favorable rate structures or operational efficiencies, can lead to significant savings.

 <br>